 The wind powered generation facility will interconnect approximately 7 miles northeast of Hugoton, Kansas, and 2 miles east of US Highway 56.
 The generation facility will interconnect to the Potter to Finney 345kV line circuit J3 via a new 345kV substation.
-The substation configuration will be finalized during the Facility Study if the customer elects to proceed.
+The substation configuration is discussed in the Facility Study.